 • Gypsy travellers who use official sites

-You can find more information about how the Regulator works on the Scottish housing Regulators website.
-They publish information about how they plan to work with each landlord, including Engagement Plans and Annual Assurance Statements, and you can read more about our Housing Service.
-A short video explaining more about what they do is available on their website.
+To find out more about how the Scottish Housing Regulator regulates and monitors social landlords' performance you can visit the for tenants section of their website.
+A short video explaining more about what they do is also available on the website.
 Video: About the Scottish Housing Regulator.

-The Scottish Housing Regulator are looking for tenants and other service users to join their National Panel.
-Membership is open to all users of social landlord services, and they want to include as diverse a mix of people as possible.
+The Scottish Housing Regulator works directly with tenants and other service users via their National Panel.
+Membership is open to all users of social landlord services, and the regulator is keen to include as diverse a mix of people as possible.
 You can sign up here.

 Scottish Social Housing Charter